raganwald/raganwald.github.com/index.md

 Over that time I obviously had a great deal of contact with Reg's design and his code, and both were excellent.
-The project was completed on time and was successful.*
+The project was completed on time and was successful.”</p>
-—<div style="font-size:0.8em; text-align:right;">John MacMIllan, Software Architect, IBM Canada Research Lab</div>
+—<div style="font-size:0.8em; text-align:right; margin-bottom: 20px;">John MacMillan, Software Architect, IBM Canada Research Lab</div>

 In addition to my responsibilities as the principal engineer for Incident Management, I was PagerDuty's hands-on lead for the [insights] and [operational review] features, and the launch of [response mobilizer].
 I wrote working prototypes of highly concurrent liveness, [recent changes], advanced scheduling, and other strategic functionality.
 I was also the hands-on technical product manager for [JProbe Threadalyzer], the first tool to perform predictive and actual deadlock and data race detection on Java servers, and in 1994, I shipped [nCrypt Light], a message encryption tool for the Apple Newton.